 - Volatility (25%).
 Volatility measures the rate at which Bitcoin changes in value.
 This part of the indicator draws upon data from the last 30 to 90 days.
 The creators, Alternative.me, state that a significant increase in volatility indicates an increase in the level of fear.

 - Market momentum/volume (25%).
 Market momentum and daily trading volumes indicate how much buying pressure there is in the market.
 Like volatility, this data is compared to the previous 30 to 90 days.
 High buying pressure is interpreted to mean that the market is moving towards a greedy sentiment.
+For more information, read our article on what volume is in crypto.

 - Social Media (15%).
 In addition to volatility and market momentum, Alternative.me analyses data collected from Twitter.
 Information regarding hashtags, the number of cryptocurrency-related posts, and the frequency of cryptocurrency-related posts are gathered.
 According to Alternative.me, a high level of social media interaction is often indicative of greedy market behavior.